sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-netlab-fortigate-vm/index.md

 ### 7. Cleanup

-To ensure we can use the FortiGate VM with netlab, you first need to shut down the one currently running and remove its definition from libvirt.
+To ensure we can use the FortiGate VM with *netlab*, you first need to shut down the one currently running and remove its definition from libvirt.
 Use the following command:

 ```bash title="Remove the FortiGate VM from virsh"
 sudo virsh destroy fortios748-vm
 sudo virsh undefine fortios748-vm
 ```

-## Create a lab using netlab
+## Create a lab using *netlab*

 ### 1. Topology file

-We need to tell netlab how we want to create our lab.
+We need to tell *netlab* how we want to create our lab.
 The lab definition is done in a file called `topology.yml`.
 Here is an example of a lab with a FortiGate VM connected to two Arista cEOS devices.
 The Arista devices are created using containerlab, while the FortiGate VM uses the Vagrant box we just created.

 ```yaml title="topology.yml"
 ---